btjanaka/art/README.md

 # Art

-Various pieces of graphic design art made for fun.
+Various pieces of art made for fun.
 Use the Makefile to convert all the art into png's stored in the `build` directory.
+You will need to have `inkscape` installed.

 Note some SVG's may not render properly on GitHub or browsers because certain features of SVG's, such as gradient meshes, are not fully supported yet.
 To view